What is In-Home Care?

-The average cost for In-Home Care in California is approximately $28 per hour or about $250 per day.
-This is generally the more costly option rather than moving to Assisted Living where the daily rate is roughly $133 per day.
+The average cost for In-Home Care in the United States is approximately $28 per hour.
+This is generally the more costly option rather than moving to an Assisted Living Community where the daily rate is roughly $150 per day.
 Additionally, if you choose to stay home and hire a caregiver you will also have to continue paying your mortgage, homeowners insurance, property taxes, utilities, phone bill, cable bill, internet bill, food, maintenance.
 You may also have extra expenses to pay for in order to make sure your home is safe and secure.
 This includes medical equipment (shower chair, transfer bench, hospital bed) and home modifications (wheeelchair ramps, lifts, railings, grab bars).

 How is the price determined?

 The biggest factor in price and how much you will pay for In-Home Care is determined by the amount of assistance or how much care you need (level-of-care).
 You should expect to pay a higher amount if the amount of care you require is higher.
 Generally these such care needs can make the cost go up: Dementia or Alzheimers Care, incontinence care, feeding (help with eating), two-person assist’s or transfers, p.m. assistance (care needed multiple times at night).
 Other factors that may increase your rate include any additional preferences you may have such as: hiring a CNA or CHHA (Certified Caregiver) vs hiring a caregiver who has the basic credentials such as CPR and First-Aid training.

 Frequently Asked Questions

 Unfortunately there is no direct answer to this question.
 Every person or family needs to weigh the pro’s and con’s.
 If your care level is not that high, it may be the right option.
 On the other hand, if you have a high level-of-care and need heavy assistance on a daily or almost daily basis then you may want to consider alternative options such as an appropriate Assisted Living Community.